HalatovaS/kink-track-study---Oleksandra/README.md

 # Kinked tracks study
-This README contains technical aspects of the projects (how to use codes etc.)
+This README contains technical aspects of the project (how to use codes etc.)
 ## Introduction
 This repository contains a simulation-based study of electron tracks from the calibration source Bi-207 for the SuperNEMO experiment.
 The work focuses on counting the number of straight and kinked tracks, and also comparing the results using histograms and energy spectra.
 ## Instalation